kna2121/ClearClaim-COMS4152/README.md

    bundle install
    ```

-3. Set up the database:
+3. Set up the database (make sure postgresql is running on your machine):

    ```bash
    bin/rails db:setup